zonemaster/zonemaster/docs/specifications/tests/Nameserver-TP/nameserver14.md

 	4. Else, if the RCODE has "NOERROR", and has an "OPTION-CODE" and "Version Number" present in the response,  then output [UNKNOWN_OPTION_CODE_VERSION].
-	5. Else, if the DNS response has the RCODE "NOERROR" and "Version number" present in the response then output [UNSUPPORTED_EDNS_VER]
+	5. Else, if the DNS response has the RCODE "NOERROR" with an OPT record with version greater than zero, then output [UNSUPPORTED_EDNS_VER]
 	6. Else, if the DNS response has the RCODE "NOERROR" and "OPTION-CODE" present in the response then output [UNKNOWN_OPTION_CODE].
 	7. Else, if the DNS response meet the following four criteria,